MushroomFleet/Pan-Vertical-CLI/README.md

 - NVIDIA drivers installed (version 418.xx or later)
 - CUDA Toolkit (version 11.x or 12.x is recommended)
 - CuPy package that matches your CUDA version (cupy-cuda11x for CUDA 11.x)
+- Properly set `CUDA_PATH` environment variable ([see our setup guide](CUDA_PATH.md))

 The tool uses two acceleration methods:
 1. **CuPy** (primary) - Provides fast GPU versions of NumPy operations
 2. **OpenCV CUDA** (secondary) - Falls back to OpenCV's CUDA functions if available

+Our code is designed to handle most CUDA configuration internally once `CUDA_PATH` is set.
 If no GPU is found or there are any issues with CUDA, the tool will safely fall back to CPU processing.

 ## 🚀 How to Use It 🚀